 What are Parts 46 and 48?

-MSHA has specific safety training guidelines for different kinds of mines, conditions, and potential hazards.
+MSHA has established specific safety training guidelines tailored to different types of mines, working conditions, and potential hazards.
+These guidelines are categorized into two main parts:

 Part 46: